 Program of Study

-Physics is concerned with the study of matter, energy, forces, and their interaction in the world and universe around us.
-The undergraduate curriculum in the Department of Physics leading to the BA in physics includes a strong emphasis on experiment and covers the broad fundamentals necessary for graduate study in theoretical or experimental physics, as well as some fields of engineering and many interdisciplinary specialties requiring a strong technical background (e.g., biophysics, medical physics, atmospheric and environmental sciences).
+Physics is concerned with the study of space and time, matter and energy, forces and fields, and the fundamental laws that relate them to the universe.
+The undergraduate curriculum in the Department of Physics covers the broad fundamentals necessary for further study in theoretical or experimental physics, as well as allied fields in science and engineering.
+The physics major offers both BA and BS degrees.

 Students who are majoring in other fields of study may also complete a minor in physics.
 Information follows the description of the major.